Leprosy (album): Background

 After releasing their debut album Scream Bloody Gore, the band cancelled a planned tour after rehearsing with Steve Di Giorgio of Sadus in Concord.
-Chuck Schuldiner then returned to Florida and recruited his former band mate Rick Rozz, along with his bandmates in Massacre, Terry Butler and Bill Andrews.
+Chuck Schuldiner then returned to Florida and recruited his former bandmate Rick Rozz, along with his bandmates in Massacre, Terry Butler and Bill Andrews.

 Music and lyrics

 Musical style and instrumentation

 Leprosy has been described as sounding "raw", "raucous" and "just absolutely pissed off".
 Invisible Oranges described the album as sounding "softer" than Scream Bloody Gore and "not as technical" as Spiritual Healing, the album that followed."
 Scott Burns' production on the album has been described as "unfussy" and "organic", and musically, it has been said to retain the "morbid inertia" of its predecessor.
 It is considered the band's final "straightforward" death metal release, as they would take a more technical and progressive approach on later releases.

 The songwriting on the album has been called "structurally audacious."
 Jonathan Horsley of MusicRadar assessed, "Even this early in his [career], Schuldiner was a provocateur, upending the songwriting rule book, eschewing repetition, operating like the editor of an action movie in cutting together contrasting riffs and ideas with brutal efficiency."
 The lead guitar stylings of Rick Rozz on the album utilize whammy bar divebombs, drawing comparisons to Kerry King of Slayer.
 By contrast, Chuck Schuldiner’s guitar solos on the album have been described as "more technical".
 Some of the album's guitar riffs have been described as melodic, with some publications noting influence from the New wave of British heavy metal.

-Chuck Schuldiner's vocals have been described as "stygian".